brandf/GeodesicLatentTrajectories/obsidian/glt_tdd.md

 - a hyperspherical normalization stage that simply L2-normalizes transformer states,
 - Riemannian-inspired losses that encourage locally straight, globally coherent trajectories,
-- and latent-based decoding (with an optional extrapolative mode) built on those trajectories.
+- and latent-based decoding that extrapolates the trajectory before producing logits so next-token prediction happens in the untangled space.